rte-france/l2rpn-baselines/examples/ppo_stable_baselines/ReadMe.md

 It is organized as follow:

-1) you split the environment into training and validation
+1) you split the environment into training, validation and test
 2) you train the agent (do not hesitate to change the parameters there) on the training set
 3) you evaluate it on a dataset not used for training !